|The Frankfurt-Tipp rating:|

 The two royal daughters Elsa and Anna are inseparable and spend almost every minute together in the picturesque kingdom of Arendelle.
-Anna thinks it's great that her sister has the gift of turning everything she touches into ice, because she can snow it herself in the middle of the night in the palace and turns the nursery into a huge ice rink.
-But suddenly Elsa withdraws completely, is completely isolated from the outside world by her parents.
-Anna cannot understand this and over the years tries again and again to persuade her sister to leave the room.
-When the royal couple dies in a tragic accident, Elsa must indeed leave her refuge, as she must now take over the succession to the throne.
-But while Anna is overflowing with joy at the reunion with Elsa, she is only afraid that she won't be able to keep her powers under control during the coronation ceremony.
-And so it comes as it must: when Anna announces to her sister that she will marry the charming Prince Hans, whom she has only just met, and Elsa refuses her consent for this, there is an argument in the course of which Elsa transforms everything in the castle into ice and snow.
-Humiliated by this loss of control, she retreats into the mountains, unaware that behind her the entire kingdom will fall into an eternal winter.
-To save Arendelle and bring Elsa back, Anna sets off on a dangerous journey through eternal frost, unexpectedly receiving help from the nature boy Kristoff, his reindeer Sven and the lovely snowman Olaf…
+Anna thinks it's just great that her sister has the gift of turning everything she touches to ice, as she can make it snow even in the middle of the night in the palace, turning the nursery into a giant ice rink.
+But suddenly Elsa withdraws completely, is completely cut off from the outside world by her parents.
+Anna can't understand this and over the years keeps trying to get her sister to leave the room.
+When the royal couple is killed in a tragic accident, Elsa must indeed leave her refuge, as she must now succeed to the throne.
+But while Anna is bubbling over with joy at being reunited with Elsa, Elsa is only afraid that she won't be able to control her powers at the coronation ceremony.
+And so it comes as it must: when Anna announces to her sister that she is to marry the charming Prince Hans, whom she has just met, and Elsa refuses to give her consent, an argument ensues, during which Elsa turns everything in the castle into ice and snow.
+Humiliated by this loss of control, she retreats to the mountains, unaware that behind her, the entire kingdom will fall into an eternal winter.
+In order to save Arendelle and bring Elsa back, Anna sets out on a dangerous journey through the eternal frost, receiving unexpected help from the nature boy Kristoff, his reindeer Sven and the lovable snowman Olaf.

-Olaf is one of those Disney side characters, which you already take to your heart after a few seconds and which completely steal the show from the actual main characters.
-This is intensified in the German language version by the excellent decision to have the snowman synchronized by Hape Kerkeling.
-Kerkeling gives the character a very special character, who undoubtedly has the best laughs in the movie.
-Beside Olaf also reindeer Sven provides for some very amusing moments.
-Their "human" teammates simply can't compete with the two of them.
-And they are the ones who make you accept the long and sometimes too narrow vocal interludes in a benevolent way.
+Olaf is one of these Disney Nebenfiguren, which one closes already after few seconds in the heart and which steal the actual main characters completely the show.
+This is further intensified in the German language version by the excellent decision to have the snowman dubbed by Hape Kerkeling.
+Kerkeling gives the character a character all his own, which undoubtedly gets the best laughs in the film.
+Besides Olaf, reindeer Sven also provides some very amusing moments.
+The two of them are simply no match for their human counterparts.
+And they are then also, the one the long and sometimes too schmalzigen singing interludes benevolently accepts.

-A short word about the obligatory supporting film, which is very original.
-Here you first have the feeling of seeing a very old, classic Mickey Mouse cartoon.
-But suddenly the border between traditional cartoon and modern 3D animation is broken and the result is a really funny fun, which Mickey fans will enjoy very much.
-Therefore a clear one is valid for pre- and main movie only with small restrictions: Worth seeing!
+A quick word about the obligatory pre-film, which has turned out very original.
+Here, you initially feel like you're watching a very old, classic Mickey Mouse cartoon.
+But suddenly the line between traditional cartoon and modern 3D animation is broken and out comes a really funny fun, in which Mickey fans will have their bright joy.
+Therefore, only with small restrictions, a clear: worth seeing!